Sai1047/Building-a-Domain-Specific-Search-Engine-with-Crawling-and-Link-Analysis/README.md

 #  Project 03: Domain-Specific Search Engine with Crawling and Link Analysis

+##  Introduction

+This project implements a domain-specific search engine focused on football-related content.
+It uses web crawling to collect data from selected football websites.
+An inverted index is built for keyword-based search functionality.
+A web connection graph is constructed using extracted hyperlinks.
+PageRank and HITS algorithms are applied to rank pages based on link analysis.
+The engine returns ranked, relevant pages for user queries within the football domain.

 ## Objective

 The objective of this project is to design and implement a basic **domain-specific search engine** by: